 Varying the bond and thus its finished appearance, the other bonds generally used are the English bond, Flemish, American common bond, or Header bond.

-Don’t forget to address your interior design with flooring, curtains, shutters, blinds and furnishings at Impact Interiors, the one stop shop for bespoke interiors.
+Don’t forget to address your interior design with flooring, curtains, shutters, blinds and furnishings, the one stop shop for bespoke interiors.